Figures logo

 France

-France is preparing legislation to transpose the EU Pay Transparency Directive.
-In March 2026, the Ministry of Labour circulated a draft bill to unions and lawmakers outlining how the Directive could be implemented in national law.
+France is preparing legislation to transpose the EU Pay Transparency Directive, but is now expected to miss the June 2026 deadline.
+In March 2026, the Ministry of Labour circulated a draft bill setting out a new framework that would replace the current Gender Equality Index with broader pay transparency obligations.

 You can read more about the current state of pay transparency in France in our complete guide.